First: do not panic, and do not pay immediately

 Medical debt and your credit report — the 2023 changes

-• CFPB proposed rule to eliminate all medical debt
+The federal rule to remove all medical debt was struck down

 Got a collection letter?